astronomer/airflow-guides/guides/intro-to-airflow.md

 - The history behind Apache Airflow
 - Why to use Airflow
 - When to use Airflow
-- Basic concepts and terminology
+- Core Airflow concepts
-- A list of advanced concepts to explore
+- An overview of Airflow components
 - Resources for learning more

 ## Assumed Knowledge